Can caffeine affect incontinence and overactive bladder symptoms?

 There is some more research on the matter, for example, the University of Pennsylvania published a study in the mid-1990s that returned similar results as the University of Alabama study.

-So, what to do if you suffer from an overactive bladder or incontinence, should you reduce your caffeine intake?
+If you suffer from an overactive bladder or incontinence, should you reduce your caffeine intake?

 It might be preferable to cut out caffeine altogether and replace it with decaffeinated coffee, water and herbal or fruit teas.